 From listening to more talks with Phyllida Barlow I feel I came to understand how the image of sculpture constantly gets lost or dissolved, as you move around it as well as think to experience it in its space where it is placed at that moment.
 There is something elusive in her work ….and it made me think of space becoming the thing which inhabits the artist in the making process, something she really experience in her making, and which I feel I also could have in small amounts, whilst exploring the objects and materials I am working with.
 Her work is much about looking up and looking down onto the sculptures, being underneath the work, as well as being high and out of reach, not necessarily an experience of viewing at eye level, as most paintings would be hung.

-On my working table are styrofoam blocks which I pasted together to make 3d objects of my gestural mark-making exercise.
+On my working table are styrofoam blocks which I pasted together to make 3d objects for my gestural mark-making exercise.
 I will attempt to make a series of bigger marks by using these objects and going bigger.
 I want to use polystyrene to create taller structures and create curves, (‘drawing lines’) around them with soft material.
-I drawing and consider painting it.
+I did drawings and consider painting them.
 In the making, I used materials I have from packaging and as I built these structures, the polystyrene blocks were randomly assembled.
 I also see this as a ready-made material that I repurposed and is still changing as I am working on the piece.
-I also feel that I need to connect with these objects in the making and open myself to randomness as well as trying to manipulate the materials.
-I look at the objects as I make them, I see them in something clumsy, non-logic, ugly, awkward.
+I also feel that I need to connect with these objects in the making and open myself to randomness as well as try to manipulate the materials.
+I look at the objects as I make them, I see something clumsy, non-logic, ugly, and awkward.
 I prefer working on my own…I need to understand what I am making.
-I tend to read about another artist who makes objects…..am I do art, am I playing, am I learning.
+I tend to read about other artists who make objects…..am I doing art, am I playing, am I learning?
 The exercise asks that I consider a few points and reflect on these: the size of objects, surface, space, and connecting and constructing ( add painting).
 At this moment in the making, I consider drawing and using soft materials to work with, almost as if they are as malleable as the forms I am trying to make.

-I looked at early drawings, collages, and paintings of Phyllida Barlow in the ’70s and saw them as form and color studies, and read that she draws before, during, and after creating her sculptures.
-This is as a means to developing within the working process, but also how she visualizes ideas which are then translated into three dimensions.
-She works with pencil, pastel, acrylic, and watercolor, and her mark-making is spontaneous as well as deliberate, bold, and vibrant at once.
+I looked at early drawings, collages, and paintings of Phyllida Barlow in the ’70s and saw them as form and colour studies, and read that she draws before, during, and after creating her sculptures.
+This is a means to develop within the working process, but also how she visualizes ideas which are then translated into three dimensions.
+She works with pencil, pastel, acrylic, and watercolour, and her mark-making is spontaneous as well as deliberate, bold, and vibrant at once.

 The objects are long lines, mark-making images.
-The objects were made in layers, turning them around when dry and then spray more of the foam onto the object.
-The color palette is yellow, green, black, and grey, on white paper.
-I toned down the color of my objects to fit with the drip painting.
+The objects were made in layers, turning them around when dry and then spraying more of the foam onto the object.
+The colour palette is yellow, green, black, and grey, on white paper.
+I toned down the colour of my objects to fit with the drip painting.
 I use craft paints diluted with water to paint onto the objects – their form makes even strokes difficult and I wish I could just dip them into the paint.
 I use thicker enamel paint on the grey object.
-My color studies with pastel (above) help me to create space around the objects and to consider the use of a painting for the final work.
-I am thinking about a gestural painting I did in the previous part, throwing of paint and how my objects can link to that work.
+My colour studies with pastels (above) help me to create space around the objects and to consider the use of a painting for the final work.
+I am thinking about a gestural painting I did in the previous part, throwing paint and how my objects can link to that work.
 I am also asking if these works need higher pedestals, or should be connected to the wall with brackets – they cannot stand on their own.

-I became very aware that I am using some form of weaving pattern and when I thought more about this, I made a mixed media work in which I consider these ideas as part of my experience and decisionmaking process.
-I feel the lines I draw connections to the work and that the objects become part of the actions of painting – to throw, to mold, to suspend, to drop, to drip…..
+I became aware that I am using some form of weaving pattern and when I thought more about my making: I made a mixed media work in which I consider these ideas as part of my experience and decision-making process.
+I feel that the lines I draw connect to the work and that the objects become part of the actions of painting – to throw, to mould, to suspend, to drop, to drip…..

-Kiaer uses tone and color in his works in a very subtle way.
-I need to work confident in this place – I have to admit that my confidence started to fail on me – the choice to leave it resolved at the point where I made the decision was very much based in this place of uncertainty, but still a lot was going on in my mind and difficult to give words and expression to.
+Kiaer uses tone and colour in his works in a very subtle way.
+I need to work confident in this place – I have to admit that my confidence started to fail me – the choice to leave it resolved at the point where I made the decision was very much based on this place of uncertainty, but still a lot was going on in my mind and difficult to give words and expression to.
 It is as if the conversation with my tutor, opened this up.
 I do think this touches on the edges of the piece – which I did not particularly achieve.
+I was also encouraged to look at the writing of Tim Ingold and Materiality, documents of Contemporary Art – here to look at Petra Lange-Berndt.
 I find this as an interesting idea to develop contextually in my parallel project or the Critical Review.

 LIST OF ILLUSTRATIONS